AlibabaCloudDocs/cdn/intl.en-US/EdgeRoutine/Introduction to EdgeRoutine/Fetch API.md

 -   Method limits

     -   The Fetch API supports only domain names.
 IP addresses are not supported.
-HTTP requests use port 80 and HTTPS request use port 443.
+HTTP requests use port 80 and HTTPS requests use port 443.
     -   The credentials, referrer, referrerPolicy, cache, and integrity parameters in the init object are not in use.

         **Note:** The cache parameter will be used in later versions.